Welcome to the Hellfire Short Film Festival - Season Two.

 Hellfire Film Festival officially launched in March 2016 – albeit earlier than planned – after an event at the Lime Bar Café was cancelled at the last moment.
 We stepped in at the eleventh hour with an evening of short films submitted by filmmakers local to Folkestone.
 That evening Hellfire Short Film Festival was born and Lime Bar Café would become our spiritual home.

 SEASON ONE RECAP

 The first season (2016/2017) of the Hellfire Short Film Festival received over 3,000 submissions from 140 countries.
 163 short films were screened and 13 finalists were selected by the audiences of the 12 qualifying rounds.
-We are currently at the semi final stage where 24 runners up from the qualifying rounds get a second chance of making the Grand Final.
-The Grand Final takes place in February 2018.
+The two runners up of each round took part in the semi finals with three films making it to the Grand Final.
+The Grand Final takes place on Wednesday May 23rd 2018.

 SUBMISSIONS OPEN FOR THE 2018/2019 SEASON (SEASON TWO).